-This year, Waddington Custot will present 'Vortex Paintings', a remarkable new series by the celebrated contemporary abstract painter, Fabienne Verdier.
+This year, Waddington Custot will present 'Vortex', a remarkable new series by the celebrated contemporary abstract painter, Fabienne Verdier.

 different piece of music engendering a unique vortex form.